FaridF11/Galactic-Archive/README.md

 This is a fan-made project and is not officially connected to Star Wars, Lucasfilm, or Disney.
 All Star Wars names, characters, and related content belong to their original owners.

+## Project Status

+This project is still a work in progress.
+Some sections may need more information, design improvements, and extra features.

 ## Author

 Created by Farid Feghali.